edjostenes/download_assets/README.md

 # About download_assets

-This package downloads a zipped file and uncompresses to local storage all assets that are not included in your app.
+This package downloads a zipped file and unzips to local storage all assets that are not included in your app.
 Some files, like images, sometimes, must not be included in your build.

 # Supported platforms